maloPRO/Library/README.md

 # Library
 ### Description
 This project is part of the Odin Project's Javascript curriculum.
-It's a simple library app that lets you keep a record of your books and uses localstorage to store
+It's a simple library app that lets you keep a record of your books and uses localstorage to store the books.
 ### Buil with
 - HTML
 - CSS